Early Recognition Screening

 Like an annual physical wellness check or vision exam, the mental health screening can help identify potential concerns before they become more challenging to manage.

 Children who experience emotional difficulties can see an impact on their physical health as well as their ability to learn in school.
 Through our Early Recognition Program, parents can take action and pro-actively ensure that their child’s emotional and behavioral health needs are being met.

 20% of youth 13-18 live with a mental health condition

 - Talk with your pediatrician

 How Does the Screening Work?

 For the screening, parents simply fill out a questionnaire that indicates how often their child exhibits certain behaviors.
-After completing the questionnaire, the ARISE Mental Health Services Engagement Specialist will score the screening and present the results to the parent/guardian.
-The confidential screening is not a diagnostic tool but rather, a way to open up communication about emotional wellness.
+After completing the questionnaire, our licensed clinicians will score the screening and present the results to the parent/guardian.
+The confidential screening is not a diagnostic tool but rather a way to begin communication about emotional wellness.

-If the results indicate that your child many have underlying emotional health concerns, our therapists can link your family to services that are appropriate to your child’s current needs.
+If the results indicate that your child many have underlying emotional health concerns, our clinicians can link your family to services that are appropriate to your child’s current needs.